|Language of Instruction:||English||Language Requirement:||None|

 |Illinois Sponsor:||LAS, Study Abroad Office (campus-wide)||Credit or Not for Credit:||For credit|

 The College of Liberal Arts and Sciences and the Study Abroad Office present

 a Fall/Winter Faculty-Led Program:

-Global Studies 298: Globalization and Language and Culture of India
+Global Studies 298: Cultural Diversity and Transitional Economy of Globalizing India

 Delhi & Jabalpur, India

 On-campus meetings: Begin second half of Fall 2015 semester, Wednesdays 7:30 - 8:50pm, location TBD

 Program Dates Abroad: December 26, 2015 - January 13, 2016